 - Cyberbullying is committed by means of an electronic communication device, such as a cellular phone, computer, or tablet.
 Cyber bullying may include messages, texts, sounds, images, posts on social networks, Internet websites, and the creation of false profiles or credible impersonations of another actual person without their consent.
 If the conduct occurs off school grounds and causes or threatens to cause a substantial disruption at school or interferes with the rights of students to be secure, school administration may impose consequences.
-The administration may also report the Cyber Bullying or Harassment to the police. - Physical bullying includes but is not limited to intentional, unwelcome acts of beating, fighting, hitting, kicking, poking, punching, pushing, shoving, spitting, and tripping. - Social or relational bullying includes but is not limited to spreading rumors, manipulating relationships, exclusion, black mailing, isolating, rejecting, using peer pressure, and ranking personal characteristics. - Verbal and non-verbal bullying includes but is not limited to gossiping, making rude gestures or noises, name-calling, spreading rumors, hurtful teasing, and threatening gestures. - Sexual: unwanted, unwelcome physical contact, such as touching, bumping, grabbing, or patting; sexually insulting remarks about race, gender, ability, or class; bragging about sexual prowess for others to hear; intimidating hallway behavior, which can include demeaning nicknames, homophobic name calling, cat calls, rating, or embarrassing whistles; graffiti with names written on walls or desks; a common example is: "for a good time, call..."; being followed around by another student, or being stalked.

-Playful teasing is good-natured joking and name-calling among friends with the intention of building closeness.
-By contrast bullying is malicious teasing among individuals who are not friends with the intention of invoking harm, fear, or humiliation.
+The administration may also report the Cyber Bullying to the police. - Physical bullying includes but is not limited to intentional, unwelcome acts of beating, fighting, hitting, kicking, poking, punching, pushing, shoving, spitting, and tripping. - Social or relational bullying includes but is not limited to spreading rumors, manipulating relationships, exclusion, black mailing, isolating, rejecting, using peer pressure, and ranking personal characteristics. - Verbal and non-verbal bullying includes but is not limited to gossiping, making rude gestures or noises, name-calling, spreading rumors, hurtful teasing, and threatening gestures. - Playful teasing is good-natured joking and name-calling with the intention of building closeness.
+By contrast, bullying is malicious teasing among individuals with the intention of invoking harm, fear, or humiliation.
 Teasing may have the unintended outcome of invoking embarrassment, whereas in bullying, invoking embarrassment is the intended goal.
 Teasing and bullying may appear similar, but the differentiating variables are the relationship between the parties and the intention of the perpetrators.